 Will it be possible to get a copy of the questionnaire, so we can familiarise ourselves with the questions?

-Yes, results from the mainstage survey will be shared with specific providers so that you can see the results from your own learners.
-We probably won’t be sharing data from the pilot in this way due to the smaller numbers of learners taking part.
+Yes, results from the mainstage survey will be shared with specific providers in anonymised / aggregate form so that you can see the overall results from your own learners.

 Yes, the follow-up survey will ask for feedback on courses that the learners have undertaken, so at the mainstage providers will get to see the feedback (in anonymised / aggregate form) that their learners have given their courses.